SlowProject/Eurorack-MIDItoCV/README.md

 # Eurorack-MIDItoCV
 A MIDI to CV eurorack module using Arduino nano

 - Modified from https://github.com/elkayem/midi2cv for adapting it to Eurorack.
+- Warning!
+Designed to fit in Eurorack cases similar to Cre8Audio Niftycase.
+Does not fit in Gie-Tec and similar rails!!
 - I use TRS MIDI-IN instead of DIN5.
 - Code by Larry McGovern: https://github.com/elkayem/midi2cv/blob/master/midi2cv.ino